 Watch our expert panel talk about this fascinating topic.

 Grantham Scholars Derick Liew, Bettina Zenz and Francis Gurman.

-Sarah Greenwood from our Many Happy Returns team is also doing an event for Festival of Debate.
-Sarah will talk about how reuse systems could reduce the environmental impact of plastic, and you’re invited to join the discussion.
+Sarah Greenwood from our Many Happy Returns team was also at the Festival of Debate.
+Sarah spoke about how reuse systems could reduce the environmental impact of plastic.

 Our Scholars take part in the Festival of Debate almost every year.
 Last year due to the pandemic we did things a little differently.
 Scholars organised their own series of events, all online.

 You can find all of those here: Free sustainability webinars.
 Topics include soil health, sustainable water and housing.

 And if that gets you excited for more free online videos about sustainability, then we have more.
 Watch: Clean power and climate activism talks available online.